-Note that in coming assignments, a good deal of the American literature written by explorers, colonists, and settlers concerns itself with the interactions between these European writers and Native Americans.
-Be prepared to note and record observations and evolving attitudes towards native inhabitants by Columbus, las Casas, Cabez de Vaca, Smith, Bradford, Morton, Rowlandson, Franklin, and Cooper.
+Note that a good deal of the American literature written by explorers, colonists, and settlers concerns itself with the interactions between these European writers and Native Americans.
+Be prepared to note and record observations and evolving attitudes towards native inhabitants through the writings of Columbus, las Casas, Cabez de Vaca, Smith, Bradford, Morton, Rowlandson, Franklin, and Cooper.